IBM/aspera-cli/README.md

 {"title":"Test \" ' & \\"}
 ```

-### Commands, Options, Positional Values
+### Commands, Options, Positional Arguments

 Command line arguments are the units of command line, as parsed by the shell, typically separated by spaces (and called "argv").
+Refer to the previous section [Command Line Parsing](#parsing).

 `ascli` considers three types of command line arguments:

 - Commands
 - Options
-- Positional Values
+- Positional Arguments

+For example:

 ```bash
 ascli command subcommand --option-name=VAL1 VAL2
 ```

-- executes *command*: `command subcommand`
+- executes **command**: `command subcommand`
-- with one *option*: `option_name`and its *value*: `VAL1`
+- with one **option**: `option_name`and its *value*: `VAL1`
-- the command has one additional mandatory *argument*: `VAL2`
+- the command has one additional **positional argument**: `VAL2`

-When the value of a command, option or argument is constrained by a fixed list of values.
-It is possible to use the first letters of the value only, provided that it uniquely identifies a value.
+If the value of a command, option or argument is constrained by a fixed list of values, then it is possible to use the first letters of the value only, provided that it uniquely identifies the value.
-For example `ascli conf ov` is the same as `ascli config overview`.
+For example `ascli conf pre ov` is the same as `ascli config preset overview`.

 The value of options and arguments is evaluated with the [Extended Value Syntax](#extended).